joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_scandal/prologue.md

 (6) Whether they can give scandal?
 (7) Whether spiritual goods are to be foregone on account of scandal?
 (8) Whether temporal things are to be foregone on account of scandal?

-* Whether Scandal Is Fittingly Defined As Being Something Less Rightly Said Or Done That Occasions Spiritual Downfall?
-* Whether Scandal Is A Sin?
-* Whether Scandal Is A Special Sin?
-* Whether Scandal Is A Mortal Sin?
-* Whether Passive Scandal May Happen Even To The Perfect?
-* Whether Active Scandal Can Be Found In The Perfect?
-* Whether Spiritual Goods Should Be Foregone On Account Of Scandal?
-* Whether Temporal Goods Should Be Foregone On Account Of Scandal?